-For more information download the Housing Choice Voucher Program Guidebook for Landlord.
-If you have a listing you would like to add to the Resource booklet, click here to fill out our online form.
+If you are a landlord and you have a listing you would like to add to our Housing Resource Booklet that is shared with tenant participants, click here to fill out our online form.

 The Making Moves program provides housing mobility coaching and financial assistance to Housing Choice Voucher (Section 8) families that have children age 18 or under who are interested in living in well resourced areas.

 Visit our Making Moves Page to learn more.

 Join us for a virtual Landlord Forum to learn more about the HCV and Neighborhood Choice Long Island Programs, landlord roles and responsibilities, and the benefits of becoming an HCV landlord.

 Dates coming soon.

 Source of Income Discrimination

 Everyone deserves a place to make their home, including tenants who receive government assistance.
 A rental applicant cannot be rejected or steered based on their lawful source of income.